steq28/google-calendar-bulk-delete-events/README.md

    node index.js
    ```

+   The script will first check for the presence of the `token.json` file:

-   The script will prompt you for the following:
+   - **If the token is present and valid:** The script will prompt you for:
      - **Calendar ID**: Enter the email address associated with the Google Calendar you want to modify (e.g., `your.email@gmail.com`).
      - **Start Date**: The start date of the range in `dd/mm/yyyy` format.
      - **End Date**: The end date of the range in `dd/mm/yyyy` format.

+   - **If the token is missing or invalid:** The script will guide you through the OAuth authorization process.
+Follow the provided URL to authorize the app and enter the authorization code.
+When you reach `localhost`, take the **code** parameter from the URL.
+For example, from a URL like `http://localhost/?code=4/0AQlEXXXXXXoiafaow96gd2aCs58A&scope=https://www.googleapis.com/auth/calendar`, you should take `4/0AQlEXXXXXXoiafaow96gd2aCs58A`.

-2. **Authorize the app:**
+2. **Authorize the app (if needed):**

-   - If this is the first time running the script, you will be prompted to authorize the application.
-A URL will be provided.
-   - Visit the URL, grant the necessary permissions, and enter the code provided into the script prompt.
+   - If prompted, visit the URL provided, grant the necessary permissions, and enter the code into the script prompt.

 3. **The script will proceed to delete the specified events within the date range.**

-   - The events matching the names listed in `eventsName.txt` within the specified date range will be deleted.
+   - Events matching the names listed in `eventsName.txt` within the specified date range will be deleted.

 ## Error Handling and User Prompts

-- **Invalid Input:** If the user inputs an invalid date format, Calendar ID, or any other incorrect value, the script will prompt the user to re-enter the value.
+- **Invalid Input:** If you input an invalid date format, Calendar ID, or any other incorrect value, the script will prompt you to re-enter the value.
-- **Missing Files:** If the `eventsName.txt` file is missing or improperly formatted, the script will alert the user and request corrections.
+- **Missing Files:** If the `eventsName.txt` file is missing or improperly formatted, the script will alert you and request corrections.
-- **OAuth Token Issues:** If the OAuth token is missing or invalid, the script will guide the user through the authorization process again.
+- **OAuth Token Issues:** If the OAuth token is missing or invalid, the script will guide you through the authorization process again.

 ## License